scottopell/8tracks-downloader-python/README.md

 #### Linux  ####
  Untested, but LAME and FAAD should both be able to be installed from your distros package management, ie `sudo apt-get install faad lame`

+### ID3 Tagging ###
+download and set up id3-py, which can be found at its home here http://id3-py.sourceforge.net/ its basic and a little old, but it works for our purposes If you're feeling especially lazy you don't even have to install it, you can just copy id3.py into the same directory as downloader.py and go to town

 Notes
 =====